 • technology and social media

-Our faculty approaches these domains at various levels of analysis (individual, dyadic, group, organizational, cultural, institutional, and societal) and with a variety of methods and theoretical approaches for the purpose of generating knowledge about communication as a process and set of institutions that shape the social world.
-We expect all our students to be familiar with the range of tools used in the program (level of analysis, theories, and methods) and prepared to draw from them as appropriate.
+Our faculty approaches these domains at various levels of analysis (individual, dyadic, group, organizational, cultural, institutional, and societal) to generate knowledge about communication as a process and set of institutions that shape the social world.
+We are proud of our home within Cornell’s College of Agriculture and Life Sciences, a connection that emphasizes research engaged with social issues including health, risk, the environment, communication technologies, and media impacts.

 Doctor of Philosophy (PhD)

-This digital manual is intended to help PhD students in the Field of Communication.
+This digital manual is intended to guide PhD students through the degree program in the Field of Communication.
 The information has been compiled by the Field’s Graduate Program Committee (GPC).
-In general, the GPC establishes the detailed requirements and regulations for students in the Field listed in this manual.
+The GPC establishes the detailed requirements and regulations for students in the Field listed in this manual, which is updated regularly.

 Minor in COMM